Sea World Monorail: Services and operations

-Three, nine-car trains were operated.
+Three trains, each with nine cars, were operated.
 Each of the trains could hold 96 passengers.
 The last car on each train was modified to accommodate wheelchairs and strollers.
 A section of transfer track was located above Sea World Resort's Water Park and Castaway Bay.
 This transfer track allowed trains to be removed from the main circuit and stored in a maintenance bay located directly under the mid monorail station.

 It was rare for all three trains to operate on the same day.
 This only occurred occasionally in the peak summer season.
 One of the monorail trains previously operated at World Expo 88 in Brisbane in 1988 and was relocated to Sea World in 1989.

-In May 2022, two of the three trains were removed for scrapping.